carpentries-incubator/sql-humanities-lesson/_episodes/01-sql-basic-queries.md

 it.
 For example, let’s say we want to order the birds by their species ID, but we only want to see genus and species.

-    SELECT genus, species
+    SELECT title, term
-    FROM species
+    FROM catalogue
-    WHERE taxa = 'Bird'
+    WHERE author = 'Bacon, Francis, 1561-1626.'
-    ORDER BY species_id ASC;
+    ORDER BY eebo ASC;

 We can do this because sorting occurs earlier in the computational pipeline than field selection.